Graduate Program in RPTA

 Welcome!
-The Department is proud to offer a challenging and flexible Master's Degree Program in RPTA.
+Since 1964, The Department has been proud to offer a challenging and flexible Master's Degree Program in RPTA.

 We are very excited about this new and unique program and we are confident that students will enjoy having the expertise of faculty from three different university settings.
 To learn more about the program and see course offerings by semester, please visit the following link: http://recdept.sfsu.edu/graduate/curriculum

 Master's students interested in Recreation Therapy must also take the Recreation Therapy core classes to qualify for certification.
 After visiting with the Graduate Coordinator, students should schedule a meeting with the Recreation Therapy Coordinator.